4110 Sherwood AveMadisonville, OH 45227

 Three story home with updatged electrical, plumbing; new windows, flooring, paint; updated kitchen and bath; new DW, disposal, range hood

-Plans are in place to establish a walkable, pedestrian-friendly, mixed-use neighborhood business district at Madison Road and Whetsel Avenue.
-Madisonville’s historic bank building has been restored and now has apartment spaces and a brewery business is planned for the lower level.
-A mixed-use building is in planning stages for the southern side of Madison and Whetsel.
-This 24,000 square foot building will feature apartments and commercial space.
-Upgrades are also in planning stages for the Madisonville Retail Center.
+Plans are in place to establish a pedestrian-friendly, mixed-use neighborhood business district at Madison Road and Whetsel Avenue.
+Madisonville’s historic bank building has been restored and now has apartment spaces and a brewery on the lower level.
+A mixed-use building is completed on the southern side of Madison and Whetsel.
+This 24,000 square foot building features apartments and commercial space.
+The Madisonville Retail Center has also received an upgrade facade.
+Two more buildings are planned – one is under construction.
+Additional there are new apartments under construction at the corner of Madison and Stewart.

 Along Red Bank Road, even more development can been seen at the Medpace campus, The Summit (Dolce) Hotel and Red luxury apartments.